Special exhibition at the Bad Pyrmont Castle Museum

 The insect collections and habitats for the strangest bird species were explored by around 4500 interested visitors.

-I really enjoyed the many inspiring conversations with countless enthusiastic visitors.
-Thanks to the support of the Museumsverein im Schloss Pyrmont e.V. and the Stadtsparkasse Bad Pyrmont, interested guests were able to discover the generous presentation in all its facets at their leisure.
+I thoroughly enjoyed the many inspiring conversations with countless enthusiastic visitors.
+Thanks to the support of the Museum Association at Pyrmont Castle (Museumsverein im Schloss Pyrmont e.V.) and the Stadtsparkasse Bad Pyrmont, interested guests were able to explore the extensive exhibition at their leisure and discover all its facets.

 Picked up in quite ordinary places and brought to new life in my works: the smallest treasures of our everyday life shone with dignified splendor on the Beletage of the moated castle.